astral-sh/uv/docs/getting-started/installation.md

 ### Cargo

-uv is available via Cargo, but must be built from the Git source instead of installed from [crates.io](https://crates.io) because it depends on some unpublished crates.
+uv is available via Cargo, but must be built from Git rather than [crates.io](https://crates.io) due to its dependency on unpublished crates.

 ```console
 $ cargo install --git https://github.com/astral-sh/uv uv